 “Like Many Kids, I Dreamt Of Space For Years”

-By day, Simon Gwozdz is a final year at the National University of Singapore (NUS).
+By day, Simon Gwozdz is a final year student at the National University of Singapore (NUS).

 By night, he’s the CEO and founder of Equatorial Space Industries (ESI), a startup based at The Hangar at NUS Enterprise.